sullis/spotbugs-maven-plugin/README.md

 Maven Mojo Plug-In to generate reports based on the SpotBugs Analyzer

+## Special notice ##

+Continue to use 'FindBugsFilter' when needed as the spotbugs project has not yet renamed that to reflect project.

+## Running Tests ##

 Run all tests
 ```
 mvn -DtestSrc=remote -Prun-its clean install -D"invoker.parallelThreads=4"